 Bennett & Philp won a landmark trade mark case in 2016 in a case which defined how trade mark holders could lose their marks if not properly used and if a trade mark owner failed to show proper control and use of their mark.

 The action was played out as part of an ongoing global trade mark war between rival alcohol brands Wild Geese and Wild Turkey that involved litigation in about 55 cases around the world over 15 years.

 Bennett & Philp acted for the Wild Geese Whiskey company, Lodestar Anstalt, against Campari America, the owner of the Wild Turkey trade marks.
 Campari lost the right to use the Wild Geese trade marks on its products in Australia through not being actively involved in the control of the mark’s use by its licensee.

 The landmark 2016 legal IP precedent built on other precedent-setting IP successes Bennett & Philp has achieved since the 1980s with the firm’s IP team featuring in the prestigious Doyles Guide to the legal profession.

-Nicole says In-N-Out, even by staging brief pop up restaurants in Australia, could argue it is using its mark here, even though the business has reportedly stated it does not intend to open a chain in Australia.
+Tony says In-N-Out, even by staging brief pop up restaurants in Australia, could argue it is using its mark here, even though the business has reportedly stated it does not intend to open a chain in Australia.

 “If they use the mark within the relevant non-use period, that’s enough to protect their trade mark in Australia.
 They can show they are here via their pop-ups.”